 Dr. Bauer believes in family-centered, compassionate care for his patients.
 He does his best to educate patients and families on their condition in order to make them part of the care team and decision-making process.

-Dr. Bauer’s clinical interests include the care and treatment of children with complex craniofacial disorders including craniosynostosis, Chiari malformation, syringomyelia, basilar invagination, cranio-cervical settling, cranio-cervical instability, complex spinal instability including post traumatic and congenital deformity, spondylolisthesis, complex spinal instrumentation, surgical treatment of spasticity including selective dorsal rhizotomy and baclofen pump, congenital brain and spine malformations, spina bifida, tethered spinal cord, myelomeningocele, lipomyelomeningocele, split spinal cord malformation, arachnoid cyst, dermal sinus tract, encephalocele, brain and spine tumors, vascular malformations of the brain and spine, and the surgical treatment of epilepsy including open and minimally invasive treatment options.
+Dr. Bauer’s clinical interests include the care and treatment of children with complex craniofacial disorders including craniosynostosis, Chiari malformation, syringomyelia, basilar invagination, cranio-cervical settling, cranio-cervical instability, complex spinal instability including post traumatic and congenital deformity, infantile, juvenile, and adolescent idiopathic scoliosis, spondylolisthesis, complex spinal instrumentation, surgical treatment of spasticity including selective dorsal rhizotomy and baclofen pump, congenital brain and spine malformations, spina bifida, tethered spinal cord, myelomeningocele, lipomyelomeningocele, split spinal cord malformation, arachnoid cyst, dermal sinus tract, encephalocele, brain and spine tumors, vascular malformations of the brain and spine, and the surgical treatment of epilepsy including open and minimally invasive treatment options.